JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-26-hard-drive-book-review.md

 Do you know a good book about Bill Gates?
 What’s your opinion on Microsoft?
 Is its global hegemony a good or a bad thing?
 How do you find Microsoft’s products and software tools?
 Let me know in the comments; I’d love to continue the conversation there.

+_Want to have the latest book reviews delivered straight to your inbox?
+Consider [subscribing to my newsletter]({% link collections.all, 'newsletter.md' %}).
+Personal contact, no spam._